 A cement-block walled and wooden floored two-story ’house’ with a ‘forecourt’ and ‘back-yard’, excising a two-bay section of the Shed.
 Begun in ‘85 or ‘86 by Wieke van der Hayden who built its walls; then had to leave and sold them to Eelco in ‘87 “at cost”.
 He completed the wooden interior (with family carpenter help) in three summer months.

 The other De Loods homes (like row-housing) share their demarcating walls.
 Unlike them Eelco’s is flanked by open workshop spaces and presents its 'exterior' walls to the interior of the Shed as facades - thus its bizarre characteristic: seen from the Shed’s exterior it is like the other De Loods homes co-existent with it, from the interior however it resembles a ‘house’ standing on a plot of land.
 Approached across its 8m ‘forecourt’ of grimy flagstones littered with ‘garden-features’ of rusty machines, its facade fills the shed’s pitched-roof-section with a stereotypical ‘house-shape’, even emitting a ‘welcome-glow’ through the windows of its scavenged ‘cottage-style' door - while at its ‘rear’ a ‘back-door’ opens into a walled ‘back-yard’, overlooked by living- and wash-rooms through domestic ‘cottage-style’ windows.
-Facing these facades one forgets that this familiar house-form is enclosed under, is using as its own the shed's great roof !
+Facing these facades one forgets that this familiar house-form is enclosed under, and is using as its own, the shed's great roof !

 .